ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

       },
       {
         message: "Me too.",
-        response: "This kind of makes me feel like JavaScript is just always going to be better than native iOS, since it's bigger."
+        response: "Does the size disparity mean that the JavaScript ecosystem will always have better tools?"
       },
       {
         message: "\"Better\" is a value judgement – they are different.
+JavaScript development tools have to do a lot more than iOS tools, which get to be more focused and have <em>way</em> lower barriers-to-entry.
 We're just analyzing those differences.
-Let's think about how iOS development encourages specialization.",
+Next, let's think about specialization.",
         response: "Okay..."
       },
       {
         message: "Specialization can be really useful.
 Many of Apple's APIs are so stable, and cross such a wide spectrum of levels of abstraction, that there are iOS developers who <em>just</em> focus on the AVFoundation or CoreAnimation frameworks.
-Specialists can create <em>incredibly</em> polished apps, and that kind of deep specialization is pretty uncommon among JavaScript developers.",
+Specialists can create <em>incredibly</em> polished software, and that kind of deep specialization is pretty uncommon among JavaScript developers.",
         response: "Whoa, yeah."
       },
       {